charlesbrandt/public/system/virtualization/docker.md

 When you 'run' a command with docker, you specify the docker image to use to run it.
 The run command will download the image, build the container (if it doesn't exist already), and then run the command in the container.

     docker run mhart/alpine-node node --version

+Even with single container setups, it may make sense to use docker-compose to specify what the container is named and any volumes that should be mounted.
+That also makes it easier to integrate with other docker-compose setups.

 ### Connecting to a Container